awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 ## User context filtering for frequently asked questions<a name="context-filter-faq"></a>

-You can't add user context filtering to frequently asked question \(FAQ\) index entries\.
+You can add user context information to frequently asked questions when you use custom \.csv or JSON file formats\.
+For more information, see [Adding questions and answers directly to an index ](in-creating-faq.md)\.

 ## User context filtering for database data sources<a name="context-filter-jdbc"></a>